Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Evaluation

-Figure~\ref{fig:single-ttft} shows \name identifies the first SLO-compliant plan in 3-5 seconds, 4-20$\times$ faster than Vulcan and 6-40$\times$ faster than VideoStorm.
+Figure~\ref{fig:single-ttft} shows \name identifies the first SLO-compliant plan in five seconds, 4.2--10.5$\times$ faster than Vulcan and 6.0--12.3$\times$ faster than VideoStorm.
 This fast responsiveness is important for user engagement in real-time services~\cite{dynamollm-isca24}.
-Moreover, \name spends 3$\times$ less time finding a comparable plan (Figure \ref{fig:time-cost}) for \textit{throughput-critical} queries, meaning substantial planning cost savings considering high query volumes.
+Moreover, \name spends 6$\times$ less time finding a comparable plan (Figure \ref{fig:time-cost}) for \textit{throughput-critical} queries, meaning substantial profiling cost savings considering high query volumes.